purescript/governance/CODE_OF_CONDUCT.md

 # PureScript Community Code of Conduct

-The PureScript community follows some simple ground rules to protect safe, inclusive spaces to discuss the PureScript programming language.
+Our community is dedicated to helping people learn and use the PureScript programming language.
+Our members can't do this if they are being harassed, stalked, or discriminated against.
+It's also hard to do that if you're regularly made to experience emotionally draining situations or made to wonder whether you belong.
+Accordingly, all PureScript community members are expected to show respect and courtesy towards each other in all interactions in our community.

-All community members are expected to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We need a common understanding of what it means to "show respect and courtesy towards each other" and so we have adopted the following code of conduct.
+This code of conduct is enforced by our moderators and applies in all community spaces.

-## What's our purpose?
+## Our Purpose

-The PureScript community channels are places to discuss the PureScript programming language.
+The PureScript community spaces are places to discuss the PureScript programming language.
+In these spaces:

 * We talk about the language, its related libraries and infrastructure, and our experiences using it.
 * We help PureScript programmers learn the language, and we ask for help becoming stronger programmers ourselves.